-This is a warning to all users that there is an ongoing scam where there are Edge clone websites with scammers that are posing as Edge or offering a web platform from which you should be able to manage your funds.
+This is a warning to all users.
+There is an ongoing scam where there are Edge clone websites with scammers that are posing as Edge or offering a web platform from which you should be able to manage your funds.

 Please remember that Edge Wallet is available only as a mobile wallet.

 Edge made a conscious decision to restrict our wallet to native mobile applications.
-Website infrastructures are notoriously difficult to secure as there are many different attack vectors allowing hackers access to users’ credentials.
+Website infrastructures are notoriously difficult to secure as there are many different attack vectors allowing hackers access user credentials.

 These include but are not limited to: